Kishore96in/kishore96in.github.io/content/blog/thesis synopsis.md

 +++

 A PDF version of my thesis can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.15354916).
-What follows is a synopsis of the thesis.

-# Structure of the thesis

 **Chapter 1** is introductory, while **chapter 13** states the main results of this thesis.
 The rest of the chapters are grouped into six parts, which we now describe.